Vaibhavmain/Telco_customer_churn_analysis/README.md

 * Checked dataset shape and structure
 * Previewed data using `head()`
 * Inspected column names and data types using `info()`

-Why this matters:

-> Establishes understanding of data before jumping into analysis.

 ---

 ### 2. Data Cleaning & Preparation